technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 6/Lab 6 - Write your first plug-in using Visual Studio.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image62.png)

-20. If you get error message i.e. Error occurred while registering the step, select **No** to see the details.
+20. If you get an error message i.e. Error occurred while registering the step, select **No** to see the details.

      ![A screenshot of a computer error Description automatically generated](./media/image57.png)

-21. Check that, create step has got created under the Plugin.
+21. Check that, the create step has got created under the Plug-in.

      ![A screenshot of a computer Description automatically generated](./media/image63.png)